brocaar/chirpstack-docs/content/install/install.md

 ## Debian / Ubuntu repository

-The LoRa Server project provides Debian / Ubuntu `.deb` packages which can be downloaded from the LoRa Server Deb repository.
+ChirpStack provides Debian / Ubuntu `.deb` packages which can be downloaded from the ChirpStack Deb repository.
 To guarantee compatibility, for each major version a separate repository is provided.
 Please refer to the [Debian / Ubuntu install guide]({{<ref "/guides/debian-ubuntu.md">}}) for a step-by-step guide.

 ## Docker

-The LoRa Server project also provides Docker images which for example can be used with [Docker Compose](https://docs.docker.com/compose/).
+ChirpStack also provides Docker images which for example can be used with [Docker Compose](https://docs.docker.com/compose/).
 See the [Docker install]({{<relref "docker.md">}}) for more information.